What Anthropic's Engineering Research Tells You About Your Own Team

 Anthropic published internal research in December 2025 on how AI is transforming work at Anthropic.
 They studied their own engineers.
-The findings are a blueprint for decision intelligence.
+The findings map directly to what every AI-native product team is navigating.
 They did not frame it that way, but the data makes the case.

-Here is what they found, and why it matters for every AI-native product team.
+Here is what they found, and why it matters.

 Finding 1: 27% More Work That Would Not Exist Without AI